devdrops/CodeReview/README.md

 # php-code-review-sniff

-A PHP Code Sniffer sniff for code reviews.
+A code review sniff built for PHP Code Sniffer.

 This tool will cover: